fadykaram88/K3s-MonitorX/README.md

 kubectl apply -f grafana-deployment.yaml
 ```

+### Step 3: link prometheus to the app
+to link the app to prometheus you will add some annotations to the deployment file of prometheus
+then write kubectl apply -f my-nginx-deployment.yaml

+### Step 4: link grafana to prometheus
+do the same steps to add prometheus to grafana

+### Step 5: to let prometheus monitor the app
+you must create a file called clusterrole to give prometheus the permission to monitor the app

 ## Final Steps
 1. Deploy Prometheus and Grafana in the cluster.
 2. Link Prometheus with the app.